alovajs/alova/README.md

 ## What is alova?

-Alova is an creative next-generation request tool.
-Starting from front-end and back-end collaboration and API consumption, it simplifies API consumption from 7 steps to only 1 step, saving you most of the work in requesting and making network requests very simple.
+alova(pronounced /əˈləʊva/) is a workflow-streamlined next-generation request tool.
+Starting from front-end and back-end collaboration and API integration, it streamline API integration workflow from 7 steps to only 1 step, extremely streamline API integration workflow and making network requests very simple.
 Let's see how alova can help you simplify your work.

 ![](https://alova.js.org/img/overview_flow_en.png)